luminalang/lumina/mdbook/src/features/partial.md

 // fn(int, int -> int)
 #add

-// partially applicates the function to create a closure with one less parameter
+// partially applys the function to create a closure with one less parameter
 // fn(int -> int)
 #(add 5)

-// partially applicates an operator to create a closure with a single parameter
+// partially applys an operator to create a closure with a single parameter
 // fn(int -> int)
 #(+ 5)